Daryes/ansible-roles/roles/dns-bind/README.md

 ```

-## Zones types and templates
+### Zones types and templates

-There are currently 3 types of supported zones, each with different settings.
+There are currently 4 types of supported zones, each with different settings.
-Each make use of a specific template type, or uses multiple of them
+Each make use of a specific template type, or combine multiple of them

 The following zones can be created :
 * [**Standard zone**](doc/README_zone_standard.md)